 Practical ways to incorporate more walking:

-• A 20-minute morning walk to regulate your circadian rhythm and support cortisol's natural morning peak
+- A 20-minute morning walk to support your circadian rhythm

-• A short post-meal walk to support blood sugar stability and digestion
+- A short post-meal walk to support blood sugar balance and digestion

-This is not about hitting a step count target.
-It is about consistent, gentle movement that your body interprets as safe and restorative.
+This is not about perfection or hitting an exact step count.
+It is about consistent, supportive movement that your body can recover from.

 Sleep Optimization

-Sleep is arguably the single most important factor in cortisol regulation.
-During deep sleep, your body undergoes repair processes, regulates hunger hormones, and allows cortisol to follow its natural diurnal rhythm — high in the morning, low in the evening.
-When sleep is disrupted, this rhythm is thrown off, and the downstream effects on appetite, energy, and fat storage can be significant.
+Sleep is one of the most important parts of cortisol regulation.
+During deeper stages of sleep, your body carries out repair processes, helps regulate hunger hormones, and allows cortisol to follow its natural daily rhythm.
+When sleep is disrupted, that rhythm can become less stable, which may affect appetite, recovery, and fat storage.

 Practical steps for improving sleep quality:

-• Maintain a consistent sleep and wake time, even on weekends.
+- Maintain a consistent sleep and wake time

-If you are consistently sleeping fewer than seven hours per night, this is one of the highest-leverage changes you can make — not just for cortisol, but for overall health and body composition.
+If you are consistently sleeping fewer than seven hours per night, improving sleep may be one of the highest-leverage changes you can make.

 Balanced Protein Intake